Scuba gas management: Monitoring gas during a dive

 The diver monitors the pressure remaining in the cylinders to ensure that the remaining gas supply is sufficient to complete the dive safely.
 This is usually done by observing the display on the submersible pressure gauge of each cylinder, but can also be done using pressure transducers on the cylinders which display on the dive computer.
-The observed values are compared with the critical values from the dive plan, and are one of the values used to decide the turn-around point of the dive.
+The observed values are compared with the critical values from the dive plan, and are one of the criteria used to decide the turn-around point of the dive.
 After a gas switch it is customary to check that the pressure in the newly accessed cylinder is falling as expected.
 It is also common practice to close the cylinder valves of side-mounted or sling-mounted cylinders that are not in use to reduce the risk of losing gas by an unobserved leak or sudden free-flow.
 This does put the regulator at a greater risk of flooding by back-flow of water into the low-pressure hose, but that is an inconvenience requiring servicing after the dive, whereas a major free-flow during the dive could put the diver at immediate severe risk of running out of gas, and could be sufficient reason to terminate the dive.

 Another aspect of gas monitoring during a dive is remaining aware of the gas status of the other members of the diving group.
-Foe most divers this is the buddy pair.
+For most divers this is the buddy pair.
 For technical divers this may be a three diver team, and for the dive leader of a recreational group, it may be the entire group.
 There are hand signals specifically for this purpose.